 O'N: It got more pop-like.
 Not that there's anything wrong with that.
 Obviously, there are a lot of people who enjoy it.
 But we enjoy the kind of music that was played before that.

 B:Country music originally had a lot of these little stories in the songs.
 And the stories all had these twist and turns.
 We enjoy playing those songs.

 Q:OK, that's cleared up, probably.
-How long have you been together?

 O'N: John and I were working together about two years ago, and I guess I sang a country song one day and he liked it.

 B:Dwight knew all these cowboy songs, and he sang them really well.
 And I was working with Andy, so we got together and played.
 And right away, it just sounded tremendous.
 We said, 'Man, we have to start a band.'
 Eventually, we got Bob to drum, and then Dona came along.

 Q:Are there any local venues you enjoy playing?

 O'N: The Gypsy Joynt in Great Barrington is fun, and we have a great audience at the Dalton VFW.

 B:Yeah, the VFW is great.
 We get a ton of people in there, and they love us.
 They dance and really have a good time.
 They love our music.

 Q:Any thoughts about a classic country band jamming with three other more rock and blues-based bands in the encore at Guitar Jam?